Last updated 23rd December, 2020

-All you need to know about installing internal wall tiles for a bathroom or kitchen including costs of materials, labour and time frames.
+All you need to know about installing internal wall tiles for a bathroom or kitchen including costs of materials, labour, and time frames.

-The pricing information was collected from many online sources, from many different contractors covering many different areas throughout the UK.
-These prices should be perfectly adequate to hep you plan your tiling project, but of course, nothing takes the place of a written quotation supplied by a tradesman that has visited your property and discussed your exact requirements.
+However, nothing takes the place of a written quotation supplied by a tradesman that has visited your property and discussed your exact requirements.

 Below are some estimated costs of hiring a tiling specialist to supply & fit internal wall tiles:

 |JOB DESCRIPTION||AVG.
 COST||DURATION|

 |Tile a small bathroom, floor to ceiling||£900 - £1000||1-2 days|

 |As above but half tiled with floor to ceiling tiles around the bath||£500 - £600||1-2 days|